 Administrative organization and student responsibility

 Students will be advised by the WMU faculty program director, who will be a member of the regular WMU Spanish faculty.
-The faculty director for Santander is Professor Pablo Pastrana-Pérez of the Department of Spanish.
-He will offer orientation sessions on campus prior to departure and will be in Santander during the first week of class to assist students with any questions about their accommodations.
+The faculty director for Santander is Professor Pablo Pastrana-Pérez, Chair of the Department of Spanish.
+He will offer orientation sessions on campus prior to departure and will be in Santander during the first week of the program to assist students with academics, accommodations, or personal issues.

 In addition to doing satisfactory academic work, WMU students are to comply with all rules and regulations of both WMU and the Universidad de Cantabria.
 Any student who does not meet academic and behavioral standards may be dropped at any time.